LOCATION

 Black pearls, hand-blocked fabrics, exquisitely carved

-bowls, drums, tikis, local shell craft, baskets, dance costumes and
+bowls, drums, tikis, local shell craft, baskets, dance costumes

-and all day Sunday. |
+Saturday afternoon and all day Sunday. |

 TELEPHONE

-Direct dialing for local and international telephone calls
+Direct dialing for local and international telephone

-at the post office, convenient stores and airports. |
+denominations at the post office, convenient stores and airports.

 CHURCHES